 How does Qualitrix leverage on crowdsourcing?

 We have one of our divisions called Oprimes, which is actually a platform of our own.
 This platform actually provides end to end QA solutions in an on-demand model.
-The platform has entire workflows defined for running testing projects, and it also hosts a community of testers.
+The platform has entire workflows defined for mobile app testing using crowdsourcing, and it also hosts a community of testers.
 These are some of our expert employee testers and there are also contractors and freelancers that we work with.
 The overall community stretches to a few thousands.
 We invite them to participate in our projects.
 We have open labs where we have information about more than 1000 to around 10000 devices.

 What are the GTM strategies you follow for expansion?